MichelJuillard/dynare-michel/windows/README.txt

 Credits
 -------

-Matlab is a registered trademark of The Mathworks, Inc.
+Matlab (R) is a registered trademark of The Mathworks, Inc.